zimmski/tavor/doc/complete-example.md

 }
 ```

-As you can see, each action does exactly what the key suggests. `credit` checks if the current credit of the vending machine is equal to the given argument, `coin` inserts a new coin and validates that the invoked action is successful and `vend` invokes the vending action and also validates that it was successful.
+As you can see, each action does exactly what its key suggests. `credit` checks if the current credit of the vending machine is equal to the given argument, `coin` inserts a new coin and validates that the invoked action is successful and `vend` invokes the vending action and also validates that it was successful.
 Thereby each action to a key is isolated from one another.

-Since we have now defined all components for testing the given state machine we can proceed to execute the actual tests.
+Since we have now defined all components for testing the given state machine, we can proceed to execute the actual tests.

 ## <a name="test-execution"></a>Test execution